Nathaliesaab/cardealership/README.md

 #### Database Setup

 1. Create a new database in MySQL.
-2. Install car-dealership.sql file and import into newly created database.
+2. Install CarDealership.sql file and import into newly created database.
 3. Open the appsettings.json file in project/server.
 4. Update the ConnectionStrings section with your MySQL server, database name, username, and password.